 - eligible for a statutory exemption.

-Applications may be filed after the third-quarter bills are issued in late December 2020.
-The Fiscal Year 2021 abatement application filing deadline is February 1, 2021.
+Applications may be filed after the third-quarter bills are issued in late December 2021.
+The Fiscal Year 2022 abatement application filing deadline was February 1, 2022.

-Abatement applications are available online starting January 1, 2021, through Assessing Online.
+Abatement applications will be available online starting January 1, 2023, through Assessing Online.
 Follow the instructions on Assessing Online to obtain the online abatement application for your property.
 We have information online on how to get an abatement application either in-person or by mail.

 Community Preservation Act (CPA) Surcharge